Our Clinical Leaders

 Gayle E. Brooks, PhD

-Gayle Brooks is Vice President and Chief Clinical Officer for The Renfrew Center.
+Dr. Brooks is Vice President and Chief Clinical Officer for The Renfrew Center.
 Dr. Brooks leads the Renfrew Clinical Excellence Board and the Clinical Training Department.
-She has clinical and administrative oversight responsibility for Renfrew’s residential facility in Florida and for the non-residential sites in CA, FL, GA, NC, TN, and TX.
+She has clinical and administrative oversight responsibility for Renfrew’s residential facility in Florida and for the non-residential sites in CA, FL, GA, IL, NC, and TN.
 For the past 30 years, she has treated patients from diverse backgrounds who suffer from eating disorders.
-Dr. Brooks served as the eating disorders specialist in the HBO film Thin, has appeared on Good Morning America and has been featured in the following publications: The New York Times, People Magazine, Essence Magazine and Perspectives, The Renfrew Center Foundation’s journal for professionals.
+Dr. Brooks served as the eating disorders specialist in the HBO film Thin, has appeared on Good Morning Americaand has been featured in the following publications: The New York Times, People Magazine, Essence Magazine and Perspectives, The Renfrew Center Foundation’s journal for professionals.
 A frequent presenter at conferences and workshops, Dr. Brooks speaks on topics such as the treatment of the complex patient, eating disorders and cultural diversity, the interplay between eating disorders and trauma, and eating disorders in mid-life women.
-Dr. Brooks is a member of the iaedp Board of Directors and Co-Chair of the Academy of Eating Disorders Diversity Special Interest Group.
+Dr. Brooks is a member of the iaedp Board of Directors and former Co-Chair of the Academy of Eating Disorders Diversity Special Interest Group.

 Susan Ice, MD

-Susan Ice is Vice President and Chief Medical Officer of The Renfrew Center.
+Dr. Ice is Vice President and Chief Medical Officer of The Renfrew Center.
 She received her doctorate of medicine from Johns Hopkins University, completed her internal medicine residency at Tufts New England Medical Center in Boston and her psychiatry residency at Beth Israel Hospital in Boston.
 She is the Founder and former Director of the Belmont Center Eating Disorders Program and is a board member of AABA.
 A Distinguished Life Fellow of the American Psychiatric Society and a “Top Doctor” in Philadelphia Magazine for several years, Dr. Ice has appeared on the Today Show and 20/20.
 She has been published in The Renfrew Center Foundation’s professional journal, Perspectives, and The Johns Hopkins Medical Journal.
 Dr. Ice has presented at numerous local and national conferences on topics related to the treatment of eating disorders and the complex patient.